zeroc-ice/ice-demos/cpp/README.md

 Refer to the README file in each demo directory for usage instructions.

-## Building the Demo Apps for WinRT and UWP
+## Building the Demo Apps for Universal Windows Platform

 ### Prerequisites

 The projects for the sample programs require the [Ice Builder for Visual Studio][5].
 Add this extension to Visual Studio before opening the solution.

-WinRT requires Windows 8.1 with Visual Studio 2013, and UWP requires Windows 10 with Visual Studio 2015.
+UWP requires Windows 10 with Visual Studio 2015.

 ### Building the Demos

+#### Building the demos using NuGet packages:

-Open the solution file `C++ demos (Windows 8.1 WinRT).sln` or `C++ demos (Universal Windows).sln` to build the WinRT resp.
-UWP demo programs.
+Open the solution file `C++ demos (Universal Windows).sln`.

+The demos are configure to use Ice distribution from Nuget packages, this packages are automatically downloaded during build.
+If you have disabled the automatic download of Nuget packages in Visual Studio you need to restore the packages before you build.

+Packages can be restore from "Tools > NuGet Package Manager > Manage NuGet Packages for Solution..." command in Visual Studio.

-Select your target configuration: Debug or Release, and Win32, x86 or x64.
+After restoring the packages select your target configuration: Debug or Release, and platform Win32, x64 or ARM.
 Right click on the desired demo in the Solution Explorer window and select "Build".

 Refer to the README file in each demo directory for usage instructions.